-Assistive listening devices are located at the information kiosks on the plaza as you head into Folsom Field.
+Assistive listening devices are located at the Guest Services information kiosks on the plaza as you head into Folsom Field.
 No advance reservations are required.
 These will be distributed on a first-come, first-served basis.

-Real-time captioning will be available during the Spring Commencement ceremony for individuals who are hearing impaired.
-Captioning is shown on a video board in the stadium and can also be viewed on personal mobile devices.
-To access the captioning on your mobile device, please visit https://mobilecap.net/ and enter access code 2969 for Folsom Field, then click "login."
+Real-time captioning will be available during the university commencement ceremony.
+Captioning in English is shown on the video board in the stadium.
+Captioning in English and Spanish will be available on personal mobile devices.
+To access captions on your personal device, use these links:

 Sign Language Interpreting

-ASL is provided during the Spring Commencement ceremony.
+American Sign Language (ASL) interpreting is provided during the university commencement ceremony.
 The interpreters will be located in front of section 119.
-If you would like to request a sign language interpreter for a college or department ceremony, please contact the ADA Compliance Office at firstname.lastname@example.org or the ADA & Accessibility website at least two weeks in advance of the ceremony.
+If you would like to request a sign language interpreter for an individual recognition ceremony, please contact the ADA Compliance Office at email@example.com or the ADA & Accessibility website at least two weeks in advance of the ceremony.
 Please include information about the location and time of the ceremony in your request.

-Other Accommodations at Specific College or Department Ceremonies
+Accommodations at Individual College, School or Department Recognition Ceremonies

-Certain departments administer their own individual degree ceremonies.
-Individual departments will provide graduating students information related to that student’s individual degree ceremony in the weeks prior to commencement.
-Individuals who require an accommodation for any of the individual degree ceremonies should contact ADA & Accessibility at firstname.lastname@example.org at least two weeks in advance of the event so that the appropriate arrangements can be made.
+Several units host individual recognition ceremonies following the university commencement ceremony.
+Each unit will provide graduating students information related to that student’s individual recognition ceremony event in the weeks prior to commencement.
+Individuals who require an accommodation for any of the recognition ceremonies should contact ADA & Accessibility at firstname.lastname@example.org at least two weeks in advance of the event so that the appropriate arrangements can be made.